I have set you some homework for you to do over the weekend. I hope you have fun and I will see you all on Monday. Mrs Peters 🌞

 Key skills: time, place and cause conjunctions, paragraphs, headings, subheadings, present perfect verbs, inverted commas.

 Spellings are taught via a weekly list of words which are introduced to pupils in class, then set as activities on the Spelling Shed website.

 In year 3, pupils extend their knowledge of number, shape and data through daily maths lessons.
+These will also include recap/revision sessions of previous learning in Year 2.
 Practical equipment is routinely used to help turn the abstract into concrete.
 Pupils are provided with enriching activities to practise their fluency, reasoning and problem solving skills.

-Key skills include: Number work to 1000, mental arithmetic using 3 digit numbers, column addition and subtraction, multiplication of 2 digits by 1 digit, reading the time on analogue clocks, roman numerals, tenths, perimeter and angles.
+Key skills include: Number work to 1000, mental arithmetic using 3 digit numbers, column addition and subtraction, multiplication of 2 digits by 1 digit, reading the time on analogue clocks, roman numerals, graph reading and perimeter and angles.